You are here

 - Helping your children to transfer their new skill in novel environments and with new children.

-- Praising them when the use the assertive skill appropriately.
+- Praising them when they use the assertive skill appropriately.

 Related concerns for children with passive and aggressive communication styles